 Experience and Exposure

-The visual arts are ever present at Laurel School.
-Just walk through the halls and you will see student work from every division proudly displayed.
+The color and texture of the visual arts are integrally woven into the fabric of daily life at Laurel School.
+The halls proudly display the visual thinking of students from every division.
 From a very early age, students work with a variety of materials and experiment with different mediums.
-Activities are age-appropriate and taught by experienced teachers who also pride themselves on being working artists.
+Activities are age appropriate and taught by experienced teachers who also pride themselves on being working artists.

 Drawing, painting, collage, printmaking, bookmaking, sculpture, ceramics, computer art, fabrics and fibers, metals, video production and photography are some of the offerings available to our students.
 Both traditional and contemporary applications are explored.